mxashlynn/Yurivania-1/README.md

 # Features

-1. A peaceful 2D side-scrolling map that may be explored.
+1. A 2D side-scrolling map that may be explored.
 2. Inventory-based puzzle solving.
+3. Environmental hazards to avoid.
-3. Several characters to interact with.
+4. Several characters to interact with.
-4. A map system.
+5. A map system.

 # Requirements